patching...

 According to Hoke County Sheriff, Hubert Peterkin, the soldier was in his residence when the back door of his house was kicked in.
 Pistner then fired a handgun at the three intruders, wounding Gregory Paul Lowrie, 21.

-Lowrie was taken to Cape Fear Valley Medical Center where he remained in critical condition and has yet to be charged, Peterkin said.
+Lowrie was taken to where he remained in critical condition and has yet to be charged, Peterkin said.

 Samuel Arthur Bernard Sweeney, 19, of Cambridge Arms apartments in Fayetteville, is charged with breaking and entering and conspiracy to commit larceny with bail set at $500,000, according Peterkin.